RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

   If you need a different release, replace `VERSION` with a specific release tag.

-  Check versions tags listed with the [operator releases on GitHub](https://github.com/RedisLabs/redis-enterprise-k8s-docs/releases) or by [using the GitHub API](https://docs.github.com/en/rest/reference/repos#releases) to ensure the version of the bundle is correct.
+  Check version tags listed with the [operator releases on GitHub](https://github.com/RedisLabs/redis-enterprise-k8s-docs/releases) or by [using the GitHub API](https://docs.github.com/en/rest/reference/repos#releases) to ensure the version of the bundle is correct.

 ### Deploy the operator bundle